The Basic Eight: Connections

 In Handler's third novel, Adverbs, Kate is mentioned as the girlfriend of a minor character, Garth, in the chapter "Soundly".
 In The Basic Eight, Kate frequently gives relationship advice from her two-week relationship with Garth, much to Flannery's annoyance.

 In the A Series of Unfortunate Events video game for the Game Boy Advance, an item needed in several quests is "The Basic Nine by Danny Handy".

 Publication history

 The Basic Eight was the first novel published by author Daniel Handler.
-Handler has stated in several interviews that it was very difficult for him to get the novel published—it was rejected 37 times before publication by Thomas Dunne Books.
-Handler's pen name, Lemony Snicket, was created while he was researching for The Basic Eight and needed a fake name to write down while signing up for organizations' mailing lists.
+He has stated in several interviews that it was very difficult for him to get the novel published—it was rejected 37 times before publication by Thomas Dunne Books.
+His pen name, Lemony Snicket, was created while he was researching for The Basic Eight and needed a fake name within which to sign up for organizations' mailing lists.

 Reception

 The New Yorker featured the novel in its First Novels section, writing: "This shrewdly funny novel is the diary of Flannery Culp, the alleged ringleader of eight high-school seniors who are accused of ritualistic murder, and instantly become the patients of countless armchair therapists and favorites with the What's Wrong with Our Youth crowd.
 Handler is a charming writer with a lovely mastery of voice, but the book is weakened by his attempt to turn a clever idea into social satire".